cgpeltier/janesR/README.md

 # janesR
 <img src=images/hex-janesR2.png align="right" alt="" width="120" />

-janesR is a wrapper for the Janes API that allows Janes users to easily pull data from the API into tibbles in R. Documentation for the API can be found at the [Janes Developer site](https://developer.janes.com/).
+janesR is an R wrapper for the Janes API that allows Janes users to easily pull data from the API into tibbles.
+These tibbles are then ready for data analysis and visualization, export into CSV or XLSX, or integration into users' systems.
+Documentation for the API can be found at the [Janes Developer site](https://developer.janes.com/).

 You can install janesR from github:
 ```{r}